Undergraduate Admissions

 Required High School Course Units

-Specific high school course units are required for admission to the first-year class.
+Specific high school course units are required for a first-year student.
 An academic unit is the equivalent of a year-long course that is not remedial in nature.
-Upon graduation from high school, applicants must have earned four units of English (at least three with substantial writing requirements); four units of mathematics (algebra I level and higher); three units of natural science (at least two with laboratory); three units of social science (includes history, civics, political science, economics, sociology, psychology, and geography); two sequential units of the same world language; and two elective units (preferably from the English, mathematics, natural science, social science, or world language areas).
+Upon graduation from high school, applicants must have earned a minimum of four units of English (at least three with substantial writing requirements); four units of mathematics (algebra I level and higher); three units of natural science (at least two with laboratory); three units of social science (includes history, civics, political science, economics, psychology, and geography); two sequential units of the same world language; and two elective units (preferably from the English, mathematics, natural science, social science, or world language areas).
 The units listed above represent the minimum required for admission consideration but do not guarantee admission.
 Most students accepted to the University exceed the minimums.

 Calculation of High School Academic GPA

 Only the academic core subjects will be used in the calculation of the grade point average for admission purposes.
 We do not use the GPAs listed on the high school transcript or report card.
-Grades of "C" or better in academic core dual enrollment courses, AICE, AP, and IB coursework will be weighted and receive one point in the recalculation; grade of "C" or better in honors, pre-AICE, pre-AP, and pre-IB coursework will receive one half point.
-For repeated courses, we will use all attempts in the recalculation.
+Grades of “C” or better in academic core dual enrollment courses, AICE, AP, and IB coursework will be weighted and receive one point in the GPA recalculation; grade of “C” or better in honors, pre-AICE, pre-AP, and pre-IB coursework will receive one half point.

 Accuracy on the SSAR is extremely important and all students accepted to the University who have deposited will have their courses and grades validated upon receipt of the final and official high school and college transcript(s) sent to us upon graduation.
 Students with discrepancies between the SSAR and the official high school transcript and/or official college transcript(s) may have their admission revoked if admitted, or have their registration cancelled if enrolled.

-We recommend applicants take both the ACT and SAT since Florida State University uses only the highest composite or total score for admission and scholarship purposes.
-Applicants may wish to take each exam more than once since the highest sub scores are used to create the ACT composite score and SAT total score.
+Applicants may wish to take each exam more than once since the highest sub scores are used to create the ACT composite score, the CLT total score and SAT total score.

 High School Students Earning 30 or More Semester Hours While in High School

-Note: A number of majors have specialized admission (limited access) status and require additional application materials and mayhave individual earlier application deadlines.
+Note: A number of majors have specialized admission status and require additional application materials and may have individual earlier application deadlines.
 See the department websites for instructions on how and when to apply for these programs.

 Home Education and GED Information